Trabajadores (newspaper): Formal aspects

-Initially, Trabajadores was a twelve-page tabloid with a print run of never more than three thousand copies, which was left irregularly until it could be biweekly.
-In 1975, it acquired the broadsheet, with six pages and color only in the first and last, which were justified to four and six columns.
+Initially, Trabajadores was a twelve-page tabloid with a print run of never more than three thousand copies, which was published irregularly until it could be biweekly.
+In 1975, it acquired the broadsheet format, with six pages and color only in the first and last, which were justified to four and six columns.
 The identifier of the CTC, later removed, appeared to the left of the head.

 Research by students of the Institute of Design (ISDI in Spanish) on early issues of Trabajadores showed that "The body text typeface had no formal or conceptual basis, as their selection was subject to the availability of types in the workshop, for holders was the Futura.
 The pictures are rounded vertices.

 "The structure of the front favored their visibility on the streets, because the photos were the top stories on the top half of the newspaper, was generally organized, yet traditional, and the information was in good ranking."In 1977, Trabajadores initiated the use of fillets, chain lines, and boxes to separate the news and even dabbled in infographics as a means of enriching the information.
 In March 1978, the publisher reduced the number of photos on the first page; the information was ranked according to their importance and was used to separate targets.

 According to the ISDI, students concluded that the 1979 issues remained "the same characteristics of the previous year, except his head, which again is changed in April this year (...)"

 "It was took up the fillets and Watermarks.
 Combined in the body text, serif and sans serif, and holders inside are starting to use type’s displays.
-Increases the number of images per page."On December 2, 1980, Trabajadores became a daily.
-According to the ISDI students, the paper began using orange to the head, which moved within the page.
-Also, in the front, the font was used only sans serif, but not in the other.
+Increases the number of images per page."On December 2, 1980, Trabajadores became a daily newspaper.
+According to the ISDI students, the paper began using orange for the head, which moved within the page.
+Also, on the front, the font was only sans serif, but not in the other pages.
 There was an increased use of text images, and the body of the first cartoons was inserted.